 - Step 2 - Assign and forward the report to experienced software engineers to know about the problem in detail and its possible repercussions.

-- Step 3 – Start documentation, finding, testing, and modelling the flaws.
+- Step 3 - Start documentation, finding, testing, and modeling the flaws.

 - Step 4 - Resolve the defect by using debuggers or by any other reliable and effective approach.